kdn251/interviews/README.md

 ![Alt text](/images/segmentTree.png?raw=true "Segment Tree")

 ### Heap
-* A *Heap* is a specialized tree based structure data structure that satisfies the *heap* property: if A is a parent node of B, then the key (the value) of node A is ordered with respect to the key of node B with the same ordering applying across the entire heap.
+* A *Heap* is a specialized tree-based structure data structure that satisfies the *heap* property: if A is a parent node of B, then the key (the value) of node A is ordered with respect to the key of node B with the same ordering applying across the entire heap.
 A heap can be classified further as either a "max heap" or a "min heap".
 In a max heap, the keys of parent nodes are always greater than or equal to those of the children and the highest key is in the root node.
-In a min heap, the keys of parent nodes are less than or equal to those of the children and the lowest key is in the root node
+In a min-heap, the keys of parent nodes are less than or equal to those of the children and the lowest key is in the root node
 * Time Complexity:
   * Access Max / Min: `O(1)`